 1968 brought about the introduction of the ultimate Gucci status symbol, the shoe decorated with the snaffle bit.
 The double-G monogrammed fabric was brought out in 1969.

 Gucci prospered through the logo craze of the late 1970s and into the 1980s, but by the late 1980s Gucci was no longer considered to be fashion forward.
 It was Tom Ford in the 1990s that made Gucci a leading fashion house.
 Ford joined Gucci’s ready-to-wear division in 1990 and by 1994 he was creative director for the house.
 His work there has changed the image of Gucci from a solid, but slightly boring, luxury leather maker, to that of fashion leader.
 Tom Ford’s last collection at Gucci was for Fall, 2004.
-The next two collections were designed by Alessandra Facchinetti, and the designer is now Frida Giannini.
+The next two collections were designed by Alessandra Facchinetti,followed by Frida Giannini.
+In 2015 Giannini left and Alessandro Michele was named creative director.